The Downtown Park Hills Association (DPHA) held its monthly meeting recently at the Riverside Grill where several topics were discussed.

 The main issues taken up by members were the available options for implementing plans for free Wi-Fi for downtown shoppers, as well as association officer elections.

-DPHA President Davis Easter, who is also a city council member, said he’s been very busy with the Wi-Fi issue, calling and emailing people and getting things together.
+DPHA President David Easter, who is also a city council member, said he’s been very busy with the Wi-Fi issue, calling and emailing people and getting things together.

 Easter explained that he had been unsuccessful in getting a call or email returned from AT&T or Sprint.
 Spectrum, however, seemed eager to do business with the association, contacting Easter back within two hours.
 An account executive from the communications company was present at the meeting.